nodemcu/nodemcu-firmware/docs/modules/tls.md

 ```
 For further discussion see https://github.com/nodemcu/nodemcu-firmware/issues/2576

-Load a certificate into the flash chip and make a request.
+Load a certificate into the flash chip.

 ```
 tls.cert.auth([[